SubstrateLabs/substrate-examples/basics/generate-text/python/README.md

 cd python
 ```

-To run the example with Poetry, uncomment the Poetry sections in `pyproject.toml` and run the following.
+To run the example with Poetry (default),

 ```bash
 poetry install